Skip to content

 Quick start

-This walks through standing up a working contact form on Docker against a real Postmark account.
-It assumes you’ve already followed Installation and have a Postmark server token in hand.
+This walks through standing up a working contact form on Docker against a real transactional-mail account.
+It assumes you’ve already followed Installation and have a provider API key in hand.

 1. Create a working directory.